-The bank promissory notes endorsed to the suppliers provide the suppliers with recourse against us.
+The promissory notes issued by banks and financial institutions endorsed to the suppliers provide the suppliers with recourse against us.
 In case of a default in payment of the endorsed and discounted bills receivable, the maximum possible exposure of our Group was RMB353.0 million, RMB627.2 million, RMB678.9 million and RMB583.5 million as of December 31, 2009, 2010, 2011 and September 30, 2012.
 Endorsing and/or discounting bills receivable also increase our finance costs, which may have an adverse impact on our financial condition and results of operations.
-We expect to continue this practice of endorsing bills receivable for the settlement of other balances and discounting bills receivable for cash after [•].
+We expect to continue this practice of endorsing bills receivable for the settlement of other balances and discounting bills receivable for cash after Listing.